286897655/trace-out/README.md

 `$m(<pointer>, <size>, <options>)` - print memory under the `pointer`.

 `pointer` - address of the memory to be printed.
 The type of the pointer determines the grouping of bytes and default `base`.
-For example memory under the `unsigned char*` pointer will be grouped by 1 byte and use hexadecimal numbers; memory under `int*` will be grouped by 4 bytes and use signed decimal numbers.
-For unknown types default grouping is by 1 byte and base is hexadecimal.
+For example memory under the `unsigned char *` pointer will be grouped by 1 byte and use hexadecimal numbers; memory under `int *` will be grouped by 4 bytes and use signed decimal numbers.
+For unknown types default grouping is by 1 byte and numerical base is hexadecimal.

 `size` - size of memory is bytes.

 `options` (optional) - numeric base for value representation and order of the bytes to use when converting bytes to the numeric values.

-Base flags:
+Numerical base flags:
 * `pretty_output::BIN` - binary
 * `pretty_output::SDEC` - signed decimal
 * `pretty_output::UDEC` - unsigned decimal